VaibhavRajpal/Attendance-Tracker-Engage-2022/README.md

 2  .Preparing a feature list.
 In the beginning I wanted to build an app like no other and incorporate many features.
 But in the interest of time, I had to narrow down the features to the basic functionalities that are available in a video conferencing web application.

 All these challenges were less of challenges and more of lessons, lessons to help me have an even better development process in the future.

+# Future Scope
+The web application can be improved by adding the following features.
+- Adding the feature to detect eye blinking quickly ensures that an actual human is there instead of his photo if they lend their device to someone to verify the location.
+- Dashboard for each user to have a track of their attendance record.
+- Dashboard for admin to check at which time or during which professor the attendance is maximum.
+- Email notification for users when their attendance is marked.
 # Bug Log

 Following are the known bugs of the web application: